RalfJung/lilass/README.rst

 All this is achieved by running the following shell script on log-in::

-  DSL=/path/to/dsl.py
+  LILASS=/path/to/lilass
-  x-on-resize -c $DSL
+  x-on-resize -c $LILASS
-  $DSL -r external-only
+  $LILASS -r external-only

 .. _x-on-resize: http://keithp.com/blogs/x-on-resize/

 Configuration File
 ------------------

-You can use ``~/.dsl.conf`` to tell DSL which are the names of your internal and external connectors.
+You can use ``~/.lilass.conf`` to tell LiLaSS which are the names of your internal and external connectors.
 These are the names as used by ``xrandr``.
 The option ``internalConnector`` gives the name of the xrandr connector corresponding to your internal laptop screen.
-All the others will be considered external screens, unless you use the option ``externalConnectors`` to prove a (space-separated) list of connectors to be considered external by DSL.
+All the others will be considered external screens, unless you use the option ``externalConnectors`` to prove a (space-separated) list of connectors to be considered external by LiLaSS.
 Any connector not mentioned in either option will be completely ignored.

 Source, License
 ---------------